ETS-Android3/android-parksmart-application/README.md

 ## Motivation ##

-Ever driven to your favorite brunch spot on a Sunday morning, only to find out there is no parking available?
+Ever driven :taxi: to your favorite brunch spot on a Sunday morning, only to find out there is no parking available?
 Then drove around endlessly to find an ad-hoc parking spot?
 The NY Park Smart App was built with this in mind.
 A real time database, updated by a backend sensing application, is feeding ad-hoc parking spots to your phone in real time, enabling you to find the optimal parking spot in seconds, rather than driving around aimlessly.

 ## Features ##